mojaloop/documentation/docs/technical/technical/sdk-scheme-adapter/IntegrationFlowPatterns.md

 # Integrating Core Banking Systems to Mojaloop Patterns

-When integrating core banking system into a modern, real-time, push based transaction flow can come with some challenges.
-These are largely based on what vendor provided integration API's are on offer.
+Integrating a core banking system into a modern, real-time, push-based transaction flow can come with some challenges.
+These are largely based on what vendor-provided integration APIs are on offer.
 This documents discusses what an ideal integration should look like, some of the typical limitations seen in vendor API's, and flow patterns that are used to overcome some of these limitations and a discussion on the risks.

 ## Payer DFSP Integration Patterns

 There are three patterns that can be used when building the Payer DFSP integrations
 1. **Three phase** transfer integration.
 This aligns with the three Mojaloop transaction phases.
 I.e. Discovery, Agreement and Transfer.
-1. **Double API Integration** integration.
+1. **Double API Integration**.
 This pattern is described in detail in the sequence diagram below.
 It involves combining the Discovery and Agreement phases; as the first phase; the results are presented to the Payer for confirmation; following which the Transfer phase is executed as the second phase.
 ![Payer DFSP Double Integration API Flow Pattern](./assets/sequence/PayerDFSPDoubleIntegrationApiPattern.svg)
-1. **Single API Integration** integrations.
+1. **Single API Integration**.
 This pattern is described in detail in the sequence diagram below.
 Here all three phases are combined to produce a single synchronous transfer call.
 ![Payer DFSP Single Integration API Flow Pattern](./assets/sequence/PayerDFSPSingleIntegrationApiPattern.svg)

 ::: tip 2-Phased Commit